 - Is employed by a temporary placement agency.

-If you are a SLIP retiree from the Judicial branch, contact your district court administrator if you have any questions about reemployment.
+If you are a SLIP retiree from the Judicial branch, contact your Judicial Branch Human Resources Manager if you have any questions about reemployment.

 Check with IPERS regarding their rules about returning to IPERS covered employment.
 If you become ineligible for IPERS, you will also be ineligible for SLIP.